MicrosoftDocs/visualstudio-docs/docs/version-control/git-resolve-conflicts.md

 ## Next steps

-To continue your journey, use the following link to learn more about merge and merge conflicts [Git merge and resolving conflicts](https://git-scm.com/docs/git-merge).
+To continue your journey, see the information about [Git merge and resolving conflicts](https://git-scm.com/docs/git-merge) on the Git website.

 ## See also